ragulpandi/portfolio/README.md

    firebase init
    ```
    - Follow the prompts to set up hosting.
-   - When asked for the public directory, enter the build folder name (e.g., `dist`).
+   - When asked for the public directory, enter the build folder name (e.g., `.` for selecting your current folder).
 4. Deploy your project:
    ```bash
    firebase deploy